schmit/schmit.github.io/_posts/2022-11-01-diversity.markdown

 That is, where the correlation between returns is low.
 E.g., if we invest only in technology stocks, we are exposed to the risk of the technology market collapsing, and with it all our investments.

+It turns out that given rates of return as well as correlations between assets, we can write the Markowitz optimization problem as a quadratic program, (see [Convex Optimization, p.
+155](https://web.stanford.edu/~boyd/cvxbook/bv_cvxbook.pdf)).

+This sounds quite similar to what we want to do with our recommendations: on one hand we want to show the recommendations that we believe are best, but on the other hand we do not want to put all our eggs in one basket and make sure the recommendations look sufficiently diverse.
+The recommendation algorithm gives us scores for each item, which we can use as stand in for the "returns" of that item, but how about correlation.
+For that, we take inspiration from kernel functions.

 ## Kernels